-In September 2021, Chief Vision Officer Robert Feeney and Chief Revenue Officer Kathy Hughes announced the onboarding of a new customer who will use Ringorang in the application the technology was born for: mental health support.
+In September 2021, Chief Vision Officer Robert Feeney and Chief Revenue Officer Kathy Hughes announced the onboarding of a new customer who will use Ringorang in the application the technology was born for: mental health support, specifically in OUD treatment.

 Community Medical Services (CMS) provides opioid treatment services to individuals with opioid use disorder (OUD).
 CMS offers medication-assisted treatment (MAT) used in combination with behavioral health services.
 Originally founded in Arizona, CMS provides treatment at more than 45 clinics in Montana, North Dakota, Alaska, Indiana, Michigan, Ohio, Texas and Wisconsin.
 They strive to eliminate the consequences of substance use and help patients navigate the continuum of care without discrimination and stigma.